-This manual contains information regarding low and high voltage synchronous generators.
+This manual contains information regarding synchronous generators GH11.

-Generators are supplied with specific documents (drawings, connection diagram, characteristic curves, etc.).
+The generators are supplied with specific documents (drawings, connection diagram, characteristic curves, etc.).
 Those documents, together with this manual, must be thoroughly evaluated before proceeding with the installation, operation or maintenance of the generator.